mkeyzxi/mkeyzxi/README.md

 -->
 # 👋 Hi, I'm Muhammad Makbul N (mkeyzxi)

-I'm a **Junior Web Developer** passionate about building modern and efficient web applications.
+I'm a **Junior Web Developer** I am currently studying in South Sulawesi, the campus of the Alauddin State Islamic University, Makassar, class of 2022, majoring in Informatics Engineering.
+Passionate about building modern and efficient web applications.
 I enjoy learning new technologies and improving my coding skills to create user-friendly and scalable solutions.

 ## 🔗 Connect with Me
 - **LinkedIn**: [Muhammad Makbul N](https://www.linkedin.com/in/makbul-n-ab30a4280/)